-The internal assessment methodology is based on two main elements: (i) input from the directors, and (ii) analysis of pertinent information about Banco Sabadell related to significant aspects of the Bank's corporate governance system.
+The internal assessment approach is based on two core elements: (i) input from directors; and (ii) analysis of key information on Banco Sabadell in relation to significant aspects of the Bank's system of corporate governance.

-The outcome of the assessment made it possible, on the basis of the identified milestones, to also draw up an action plan for 2024 that will enable the Board of Directors and the Appointments and Corporate Governance Committee to identify possible areas for development and progress in the design of, and compliance with, a corporate governance system.
+The outcome of the assessment made it possible, on the basis of the identified milestones, to also draw up an action plan for 2025 that will enable the Board of Directors and the Appointments and Corporate Governance Committee to identify possible areas for development and progress in the design of, and compliance with, a corporate governance system.

-On 22 February 2024, following a report from the Appointments and Corporate Governance Committee, the Board of Directors approved the 2023 assessment, which had been carried out internally by the Bank.
+On 29 January 2025, following a report from the Appointments and Corporate Governance Committee, the Board of Directors approved the 2024 assessment, which had been carried out internally by the Bank.